Generalised polynomials and integer powers: Preliminaries

 { Recall that projections of algebraic sets need not be algebraic, as shown already by the hyperbola $\set{(x,y) \in \RR^2}{xy=1}$.
 However, a foundational theorem of Tarski and Seidenberg show that projections of semialgebraic sets are again semialgebraic.
-We cite a slightly more general variant. } \begin{theorem}[{Tarski--Seidenberg, \cite[Sec.\ 5]{BochnakCosteRoy-book}}] Let $S \subset \RR^d$ be a semialgebraic set and let $f \colon \RR^d \to \RR^e$ be a polynomial map.
+We cite a slightly stronger variant of this result. } \begin{theorem}[{\cite[Sec.\ 5]{BochnakCosteRoy-book}}] Let $S \subset \RR^d$ be a semialgebraic set and let $f \colon \RR^d \to \RR^e$ be a polynomial map.
 Then $f(S)$ is semialgebraic. \end{theorem}